ptyspawn/ssp21-IKI/report.md

 for revocation puts the onus on the user of a certificate to periodically check a "distribution point" for the CRL that is either preconfigured, or named in the certificate itself.
 CRLs are not a great solution in SCADA for several reasons.

 Periodically requesting a CRL at an outstation is problematic from a network perspective.
-Many field assests have limited communication bandwidth, but more importantly may not have general purpose networking at all, such as non-IP transports like 900mhz radio or serial.
+Many field assets have limited communication bandwidth, but more importantly may not have general purpose networking at all, such as non-IP transports like 900mhz radio or serial.
 As such, CRLs are not a workable solution at the outstation for checking the validity of certificates issued to master stations.
-One could imagine a scheme whereby the master peroidically "pushes" CRLs to the outstation, but this puts the subject of a certificate in charge of distributing its own revocation, an obvious crytographic conflict of interest.
+One could imagine a scheme whereby the master periodically "pushes" CRLs to the outstation, but this puts the subject of a certificate in charge of distributing its own revocation, an obvious cryptographic conflict of interest.

 CRLs may be practical from the master(s) to an authority as these lines of communication will be IP-based and typically have much higher bandwidth to easily support this communication, however, more integrated alternatives to the CRL.